-Trance Blackman has been surrounded by, influenced, and immersed in all kinds of music, all of his life.
+Trance Blackman has been surrounded by, influenced and immersed in all kinds of music, for all of his life.

-Trance strives to create strong, meaningful music.
-He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative madness.
+Trance strives to create emotive, considered, meaningful music.
+He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative ingenuity.